Aurora-RGB/Docs/content/reference-layers/lock-color.md

 The lock layer allows you to have keys light up (or pulse) in a color when one of the “lock” keys is active (caps lock, num lock or scroll lock).
 You can use this to make a warning for when caps lock is on for example, or perhaps turn off the lights on the numpad when the numpad is off.

-<span class="alert info">This layer functionality can be incorporated using the Overrides System.
-That said, it is simpler to use this layer for the pulse feature than to use the Override System alternative.</span>
+{{% alert "This layer functionality can be incorporated using the Overrides System.
+That said, it is simpler to use this layer for the pulse feature than to use the Override System alternative." "info" %}}

 ![Lock layer flashing alphabetical key when the caps lock is on](/img/docs/layer-lock.gif)